jsommers/switchyard/README.md

 Switchyard
 ==========

-Switchyard (or "switchy") is a low-level networking library for software switches/routers in Python.
+Switchyard (or "switchy") is a low-level networking library for software switches/routers in Python (version 2).
 Intended for use in layer2-/layer3-oriented labs and projects in computer networking courses.

 There is some [documentation](https://github.com/jsommers/switchyard/wiki) in the Github wiki for Switchyard, though note that it is a work in progress.

 Switchyard currently makes use of the [POX Openflow controller](https://github.com/noxrepo/pox) platform for packet parsing libraries, and other functions.

 Switchyard can run in a standalone test mode, or also nicely within Mininet.
 The [Mininet project](http://www.mininet.org) pages have documentation for Mininet, as well as lots of other good stuff.

+Note that development on this version of Switchyard is basically done; work has shifted to version 2 (v2 branch), which requires Python 3 but has very few external dependencies.

 ----